-Following the latest government advice we have made the difficult decision to close our visitor centre, café and shop to visitors by the end of the day on Friday 20 March.
-This is to prioritise the health and welfare of our staff, volunteers and visitors.
+Following the latest government advice we have made the difficult decision to close all of our visitor facilities until further notice.
+This includes our visitor centre, café, shop and all car parks, in order to prioritise the health and welfare of our staff, volunteers and visitors.

 And the latest government information and advice on coronavirus can be found on the Department for Health and Social Care’s website.

-Most importantly, keep safe and look out for one another.
+Most importantly for everyone, keep safe and look out for one another

 Take care, The Sherwood team.